 Director of Learning for Inclusion and Safeguarding

-Helen Cleary is our Director of Learning (Inclusion and Safeguarding).
+Miss Cleary is our Director of Learning (Inclusion and Safeguarding).
 She joined the School in October 2014 as curriculum lead for Art, Design and Technology.
-Helen has extensive experience leading both pastoral and curriculum teams in schools in central Manchester and London since 2000.
+Miss Cleary has extensive experience leading both pastoral and curriculum teams in schools in central Manchester and London since 2000.
 She has held safeguarding responsibilities since 2004 and has been the Designated Safeguarding Lead at Royal Greenwich Trust School for two years.
-Helen is the single point of contact for external platforms and organisations including the police, and has developed strong links with other agencies in the wider community.
-Helen ran a weekly Engineering and Construction Project, for two years with sixth form students as part of a unique outreach programme with Bloomberg UK connected to their new Headquarters in the city.
+Miss Cleary is the single point of contact for external platforms and organisations including the police, and has developed strong links with other agencies in the wider community.
+Miss Cleary ran a weekly Engineering and Construction Project, for two years with sixth form students as part of a unique outreach programme with Bloomberg UK connected to their new Headquarters in the city.
 This partnership is now fully embedded across all year groups providing students with regular enrichment opportunities.

 Director of Learning for Teaching and Learning and Head of English

-I joined a UST school in September 2017 as an experienced Head of English having taught in London for a number of years.
-Following a successful first year in post I was promoted to the post of DoL: Teaching and Learning in September 2018 which is a fantastic opportunity in a school that quickly has become ‘home’ to me.
-Teaching and leading in a UST school has been incredibly rewarding and I feel I have been given both the support and autonomy to make a real impact on student’s learning and educational experiences.
-Being part of the SLT I am excited to see what the future holds for the UST schools and the limitless opportunities that we provide for our learners.
+Miss Cariss joined the Royal Greenwich Trust School school in September 2017 as an experienced Head of English having taught in London for a number of years.
+Following a successful first year in the post she was promoted to the post of DoL: Teaching and Learning in September 2018 which is a fantastic opportunity in a school that quickly has become ‘home’ to her.
+Teaching and leading in a University Schools Trust school has been incredibly rewarding and she feels she have been given both the support and autonomy to make a real impact on student’s learning and educational experiences.
+Being part of the SLT she is excited to see what the future holds for the UST schools and the limitless opportunities that they provide for their learners.

 Director of Learning for Behaviour and Head of Year 8